Deviated Septum

-In adults, it is composed of both cartilage and bone.
-The function of the nasal septum is to support the mucous membranes of the nose and to regulate air flow.
 A number of medical conditions may indicate a need for the procedure including nasal air passage obstruction, a deviated septum, tumors, chronic, uncontrolled nosebleeds or the presence of polyps.
 A septoplasty may also be performed in conjunction with a rhinoplasty in order to ensure that the reshaping of the nose does not result in a reduction of the amount of breathing space or in conjunction with sinus surgery to assist in post-surgical drainage.

 Patients who have had a septoplasty can usually return home the same day or the morning after surgery.
 Risks or complications are relatively rare.
 During recovery, patients may experience bleeding, swelling, bruising, or discoloration.